16 December 2024

 Grid stability challenges in the transition to 100% renewables

-In terms of inertia, in Europe, power system inertia reduced by 20% on average between 1996 and 2016.
-By 2030, it is projected that system inertia could decrease by approximately 20-30% on average.
-In terms of short circuit level (SCL), synchronous generators (SGs) provide the highest fault current contribution which can 5-7 times their rated armature current, while inverter-based resources (IBRs) have the much lower fault current contribution due to their limited overload handling capability which is about 1.2-1.5 times the inverter steady-state current rating.
+Historically, Europe's power system inertia reduced by 20% on average between 1996 and 2016 and is projected to decrease by an additional 20-30% by 2030.
+Synchronous generators contribute significantly to fault current during short circuits, providing 5-7 times their rated armature current, whereas inverter-based resources offer much lower fault current due to limited overload handling capability, contributing only 1.2-1.5 times the inverter steady-state current rating.

-Currently, synchronous condensers (SCs), often combined with flywheels, are the go-to solution used by various TSOs to provide inertia as well as SCL.
-However, they are expensive, have high operational costs, and require substantial physical space, making them infeasible for coping with high penetration of renewables.
-There is a clear need for a more efficient technological solution.
+Currently, synchronous condensers (SCs) often combined with flywheels are the preferred solution to provide both inertia and SCL.
+However, they come with high costs, significant operational expenses, and require substantial physical space, making them impractical for accommodating high renewable penetration.
+Thus, there is a pressing need for more efficient technological solutions to address these stability challenges.

 Grid-Forming Converters: A solution for future grids